mwalls1/TarkovRandomizer/README.md

 # TarkovRandomizer
 This is a personal project of mine for a friend.

-This program will create a randomized loadoat of all available pieces of gear found in the game: Escape From Tarkov*
+This program will create a randomized loadout of all available pieces of gear found in the game: Escape From Tarkov*

 To run the program, follow these steps **WINDOWS ONLY**:
 1. Ensure you have Java 8 or newew installed